akmiller78/upshot/README.md

     [::handler/ok tx-result]))
 ```

-That last piece of the puzzle is the processor that takes the result of a command operation and actually processes the side effects.
+That last piece of the puzzle is the processor that takes the result of a command operation and actually processes the side effects via the handlers you provide.
 The creation of the processor requires a map of key -> handler functions.

 ``` clojure
 (def handlers